What types of pensions are there?

 - Defined benefit schemes – these give you a certain amount each year when you retire.
 The amount you get depends on your salary and on how long you've worked for your employer.

-- Defined contribution schemes – these are also known as a money purchase scheme, and is money invested by a pension provider chosen by your employer.
+- Defined contribution schemes – these are also known as a money purchase scheme.
+The money that you pay into them is invested by a pension provider chosen by your employer.
 The amount you get when you retire usually depends on how much has been paid in, how long you've been paying in and how well the investment has done.

 Since October 2012, employers in the UK have been obliged to operate a new system of automatic enrolment for workplace pensions.
 So by 2018 most employees will automatically be members of a workplace pension scheme.
 In many cases, employers will use a multi-employer scheme, such as NEST, NOW or The People’s Pension.